base/base-store/README.md

 > Plugin for getting and persisting config values with your base-methods application.
 Adds a 'store' object that exposes all of the methods from the data-store library.

-For example, by adding this plugin you can do this:
+By adding this plugin you can do this:

 ```js
 app.set('a', 'b');